-Bangladesh continues to be a haven for over 919,000 Rohingya refugees.
+Bangladesh continues to be a safe haven for almost 1 million Rohingya refugees.

 According to the UN, up to 2,700 refugees and migrants are currently present in Bosnia and Herzegovina.
 Around 2,000 of them are accommodated in EU-funded reception centres located in Sarajevo and Una Sana Cantons.

 Burkina Faso's complex and volatile crisis continues to deteriorate quickly and severely.
 The country is among the 10 poorest in the world.

 Around 259,000 Burundian refugees remain displaced in neighbouring countries, with most of them having fled Burundi after contested elections and violence in 2015.

 Cameroon is affected by 3 simultaneous and complex humanitarian crises: (i) in the country’s Far North (close to Lake Chad and Nigeria), (ii) in the Northwest and Southwest regions (where armed groups are fighting the government), and (iii) in the neighbouring Central African Republic.

 Capacity building strengthens the ability of the humanitarian sector to provide aid effectively.